Skip to main content

 STEM Classification

-Our STEM-eligible Master’s Degree in Asset Management will train future generations of asset managers to find data-driven solutions to real-world problems while maintaining high ethical and moral standards in the exercise of their fiduciary responsibility.
+Our STEM-eligible Master’s in Asset Management degree will train future generations of asset managers to find data-driven solutions to real-world problems, while maintaining high ethical and moral standards in the exercise of their fiduciary responsibility.

 As a STEM designated degree program, the Master’s in Asset Management program qualifies for the 24-month STEM Optional Practical Training (OPT) extension.